Characterisation of chaos in meteoroid streams. Application to the Geminids: Introduction

-Most dynamical analyses model meteoroids from a suspected parent body and follow these particles through time until they meet with the Earth \citep[see for example][]{Egal_al_2021}.
-However, dynamical chaos has not been studied extensively, perhaps because of the specificity of meteoroids dynamics (mainly, the non-gravitational forces that make for a non-conservative problem).
+Most dynamical analyses model meteoroids from a suspected parent body and follow these particles through time until they meet with the Earth \citep[see e.g.][]{Egal_al_2021}.
+However, dynamical chaos has not been studied extensively, perhaps because of the specificity of meteoroid dynamics (mainly the non-gravitational forces that make for a non-conservative problem).

 Chaos could explain the difficulty in understanding the dynamical evolution of the meteoroids and provide insights into the formation of the meteoroid streams.
-Study of chaos is often carried out using chaos maps.
-These maps can be found as far back as 1990 \citep{Markus_1990}, and they have become standard to describe chaotic and stable regions of a phase space, in function of initial orbital elements.
-They are generally drawn using a chaos indicator, derived from the theory on Lyapunov characteristics exponents \citep{Benettin_al_1980}, and usually on a specific type of body (moons or asteroids for example).
-Here, they are applied on meteoroids, and this contributes to a new field of study.
+The study of chaos is often carried out using chaos maps.
+These maps can be found as far back as 1990 \citep{Markus_1990}, and they have become a standard means to describe chaotic and stable regions of a phase space as a function of initial orbital elements.
+They are generally drawn using a chaos indicator derived from the theory on Lyapunov characteristic exponents \citep{Benettin_al_1980}, and usually for a specific type of body (e.g. moons or asteroids).
+Here, we use this technique to explore meteoroids, and this contributes to a new field of study.

-Combined with other tools (radiant, D-criteria, statistical and dynamical analysis), chaos maps would help prove whether or not a meteor group is a meteor shower.
-For example, if a meteor group came from a part of the map that never intersects the Earth, it could not be a meteor shower, since no parent body would explain that dynamic.
+Combined with other tools (radiant, D-criteria, statistical and dynamical analysis), chaos maps could help us to prove whether or not a meteor group is a meteor shower.
+For example, if a meteor group is shown to come from a part of the map that never intersects the Earth, it cannot be a meteor shower, as no parent body would explain that dynamic.
 Another example would be a meteor group with a very small D-criterion in a very chaotic region.
 If this hypothetical meteor group was a meteor shower, its meteoroids would be scattered quickly because of the chaos.
-Such a meteor shower would not survive long.
-So if this meteor group was observed too long ago, it could not be a meteor shower.
+Such a meteor shower would not survive for a long time, and so if observations of this meteor group date back sufficiently far in time, it is very unlikely to be a meteor shower.

-Our aim is not to develop a new method, but to use well-known tools on a new topic.
-We can expect most meteoroids to be chaotic, as they are subjected to many close encounters and are under the influence of non-gravitational forces, but the point is to quantify more precisely this chaos and to investigate what drives the dynamics of meteoroids.
+Our aim is not to develop a new method to study chaos, but to use well-known tools in a new field of study.
+We can expect most meteoroids to be chaotic, as they are subjected to many close encounters and are under the influence of non-gravitational forces; our aim is to precisely quantify this chaos and to investigate what drives the dynamics of meteoroids.